jump-dev/JuMP.jl/docs/src/manual/containers.md

   [5]  =  25
 ```

-The condition can depend on multiple indices; it just needs to be a function
+The condition can depend on multiple indices, the only requirement is that it is
-that returns `true` or `false`:
+an expression that returns `true` or `false`:
 ```jldoctest
 julia> condition(i, j) = isodd(i) && iseven(j)
 condition (generic function with 1 method)